This recipe makes one large roll. If you want to make two, simply double the recipe and divide the dough equally into two

 Lightly flour your surface.
 Roll the dough into a rectangle about 10 x 12 inches, with the long side near you

-Starting from the long side, roll the dough tightly into a log.
+Starting from the long side, roll the dough into a log (not too tight not too loose),

-Place this on a baking sheet lined with a parchment paper, seam side down
+Place this on a baking sheet lined with a parchment paper, seam side down.
+Make sure to really pinch the seams to shut or it may burst open during baking

 Beat the egg yolk with a fork.
 Brush the outside of the shaped dough with egg yolk.
-Then cover the dough with a greased plastic wrap and let it rest for 30 minutes
+Let it rest for 15 minutes at room temperature and then brush again with egg yolk and rest another 20 minutes

 Then brush with beaten egg white all over and let it chill in the fridge, uncovered for another 30 minutes.
 Do not skip this step as it helps the dios beigli to develop nice crackle-looking appearance